isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 Next, I analyzed the .csv file further in R and created a visualization.

-## 5) Analyzing Activity Patterns Around Easter (March 24 - March 30, 2016)
+### Activity patterns around Easter (March 24 - March 30, 2016)

-To explore how users' activity levels changed during the Easter period in 2016 (Easter Sunday was March 27, 2016), I used BigQuery to run SQL queries on the `combined_dailyActivity_merged` dataset, which I renamed as the `daily_activity` table in BigQuery.
+To explore how users' activity levels changed during the Easter period in 2016 (Easter Sunday was March 27, 2016), I ran SQL queries on the `combined_dailyActivity_merged` dataset, which I renamed as the `daily_activity` table in BigQuery.

-### SQL query in BigQuery

-The query below calculates the average steps, calories burned, and activity minutes for each day between March 24 and March 30, 2016:
+I ran a SQL query to show the average steps, calories burned, and activity minutes for each day between March 24 and March 30, 2016:

 ```sql
 SELECT